vbchomp/HBisgaard/README.md

 ## Contributors

 * Code Fellows
+* Phil Murphy, Site Reliability Engineer
+* Ryan Gallaway, Instructor
+* Michael Eclavea, TA

 ## Minimum Viable Product (MVP) definition

-All the Trell cards for Lab 5 closed and if there is still time before turn in, a few creative designs to make this site mine.
+All the Trello cards for Lab 5 closed and if there is still time before turn in, a few creative designs to make this site mine.

 ## Project Prep Links